Summer is Here!

-Summer is here!
 Check out the Best Whistler Hiking by Month for inspiration!
-We rent hiking gear year-round.
+We rent the best hiking and camping gear.
 Tents, sleeping bags, sleeping pads, stoves, packs, complete kits and more!

 Logger's Lake is an amazing little lake hidden up in the deep forest above the more well known Cheakamus River.
 The lake, almost unbelievably exists in a long extinct volcano.
 However, as soon as you see the lake up close, you quickly come to believe it.
 The lake sits in an almost cartoonish looking, volcano-shaped bowl, with one side of the bowl a crumbling array of truck sized boulders leading down to the lake.